trng/github-push-and-merge/README.md

 <br>

 ## Defaults
+- *git pull* used before each commit/push.
 - *git add* uses -A option (all new/changed files is added to commit).
-- *git pull* pushes current branch without merging it to main branch.
+- *git push* pushes current branch without merging it to main branch.